MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-report-view.md

 :::image type="content" source="media/end-user-report-view/power-bi-focus.png" alt-text="A screenshot of a visual open in focus mode.":::

-The following example shows a visual in Full screen mode.
+The next example shows a visual in Full screen mode.

 :::image type="content" source="media/end-user-report-view/power-bi-visual-full-screen.png" alt-text="A screenshot of a visual open in full screen mode.":::